 Timing this manually can be difficult, which is why technology-enhanced learning is so effective.
 The Osmosis platform uses a spaced repetition algorithm to test you on key information at optimal times to aid memory retrieval and help you build a knowledge foundation that will last for a lifetime.

-2. Pick a few good resources and stick to themThere’s a glut of study resources out there for Step 1 and it can be tough to find the right fit.
+2. How to pick a few good resources and stick to themThere’s a glut of study resources out there for Step 1, and it can be tough to find the right fit.
 Some students will oversaturate themselves with resources—this trial and error process can mean a lot of wasted time early in the study period.
 So how do you choose?

 Every learner will take a different approach with regard to how they use these resources.
-Here are some general tips to steer you in the right path...
+In our next section, we’ll go over some general tips to steer you on the right path.

 Start reviewing earlyThe sooner you start studying for Step 1, the better.
 You should be regularly reviewing concepts you’ve already learned throughout the year to ingrain them into your long-term memory.
 This will save you time during your dedicated study period, as you’ll already be building on a strong base of knowledge.